Taos

 At the entrance to Taos’s historic plaza, World Cup has been serving exceptional espresso for decades.
 The space is compact—just a walk-up window and a few benches—but its reputation runs deep.
 Locals, artists, and travelers stop by for strong coffee, quick conversation, and a sense of community that’s distinctly Taos.

 The menu is simple: espresso drinks done right, a few fresh pastries, and nothing unnecessary.
-It’s a mostly cash-onlyoperation, so plan ahead before joining the line that often spills onto the sidewalk.
+It’s a cash and Venmo only operation, (there is an ATM inside) — so plan ahead before joining the line that often spills onto the sidewalk.

 World Cup isn’t fancy or fussy—it’s a fixture.
 A reliable start to the day, a place to pause, and one of the best spots in town to feel part of the local rhythm.